-In these sessions, attendees choose a specific roundtable discussion to join.
+In these group discussions, attendees choose a specific Zoom Room to join.
 Each group has a moderator to ensure focused conversations around key issues within the topic.
-The small group format allows participants to informally meet potential collaborators,
+The group format allows participants to informally meet potential collaborators,

 Ubiquitin-Induced Targeted Protein Degradation

 Topic: New Technologies and Assays to Target the Ubiquitin-Proteasome System

 Moderator: Alexander Statsyuk, PhD, Assistant Professor, Department of Pharmacological and Pharmaceutical Sciences, University of Houston

 - Key ubiquitination steps for inducing protein degradation

 - Biochemical, biophysical and cellular-based approaches to monitor ternary complex formation

 - How to identify novel E3 ligases and E3 ligase ligands: need and challenges

 - How do PROTACs and IMIDs affect the normal UPS function?